joshuaheck1/ad-deployment/README.md

 <p>
  - Uncheck the DNS delegation options and click Next.
 Keep clicking Next for the next couple on options until you see Figure 10.
 <p> - Now that all the options have been configured, click Install to begin installation.</p>
-<p>- Once the install is finished, DC-1 will reboot.</p>
+<p>- Once the install is finished, DC-1 will reboot.
+This might take a couple minutes because DC-1 is now on the domain.</p>
 <br />

 <p>
 <img width="800" alt="Screenshot 2025-04-23 at 1 12 32 AM" src="https://github.com/user-attachments/assets/77357c2e-c68f-4366-af58-6acca7881af0" />
 </p>
 <p>
- - Now, Remote Desktop back into DC-1.
-Be sure to specify the domain in the username because DC-1 is a Domain Controller now.
-Enter "mydomain.com\jheck1" (mydomain.com\username)
+ - Remote Desktop back into DC-1.
+Since DC-1 is now a domain controller and on the domain, you have to specify which domain, and that you want to log on as a domain user.</p>
+<p>- Enter "mydomain.com\jheck1" (mydomain.com\username)</p>
-<p> - This will log us in as a specific user with the domain.</p>
+<p>- This will log us in as a specific user within the domain.</p>
 <br />

+<h3>Step 2: Create a Domain Admin User within the Domain</h3>

 <table>
   <tr>